bwoakley/Hiking_in_Phoenix/README.md

 ## Preprocessing and Cleaning with SQL

 Now that we have finished our Exploratory Data Analysis, we will now need to preprocess and clean the data before it is ready to be loaded into Tableau for visualization.
-This work is done in our main SQL files, __popular_hiking.sql__  and  __popular_hiking_aggregate.sql__.
+This work is done in our main SQL files in the  __SQL_code__ folder.
 We begin with __popular_hiking.sql__, which extracts the most popular hiking trails and joins with the weather data.

 From __popular_hiking.sql__ :